MS Queen Elizabeth: Australia 2022

 In January 2023, the Queen Elizabeth was forced to skip visits to Fiordland, including Milford Sound, and Dunedin in New Zealand due to biofouling concerns.
 On 15 January 2023, adverse weather offshore from Tauranga prevented safe hull cleaning and the ship was prevented from visiting the Bay of Islands.

 In February 2023, after extensive consultation with New Zealand authorities, it was stipulated that additional work was required in advance of visiting any New Zealand destinations, which was not possible.
 The planned cruise to New Zealand was replaced with visits to Australian ports.
 Having completed the Australian cruise season the Queen Elizabeth sailed for Singapore via Bali and Jakarta.
-On 16 March 2023, the Queen Elizabeth entered Sembcorp Marine Shipyards drydock for scheduled maintenance in preparation for the North Pacific summer cruise season.
+On 16 March 2023, the Queen Elizabeth entered Sembcorp Marine's drydock for scheduled maintenance in preparation for the North Pacific summer cruise season.

 Japan 2023

 On 15 November 2022, Japan announced it would be reopening for cruise ship visits.
 On 3 April 2023, the Queen Elizabeth left Singapore on a repositioning cruise to Japan via Vietnam, Philippines and Taiwan.

 The Queen Elizabeth was based in Japan for the spring cruise season.
 This coincided with the 100th anniversary year of the visit of the to Japan on the first continuous circumnavigation of the world by a passenger liner in 1923, the first world cruise.

 To celebrate the Coronation of King Charles III on 6 May 2023, the Queen Elizabeth channeled the ceremony live from Westminster Abbey into the ship's Royal Court Theatres and stateroom TVs.
 There was also a special Coronation dinner menu, cocktails and events.